-Further details and an application form can be downloaded from the school website or obtained by emailing aemberson@kendrick.reading.sch.uk.
+An application form and a job description can be downloaded from the school website or obtained by contacting Mrs Amanda Emberson-Powney at the school.
+Visits to the school are welcome.
+Please contact Amanda Emberson-Powney (aemberson@kendrick.reading.sch.uk) to arrange.

-CVS cannot be accepted as a method of application.
+CVs cannot be accepted as a method of application.